Free Kitchen Hacks eBook

 • Preheat your oven to 425°F.

 • Rinse your asparagus and cherry tomatoes.
-Use two hands to snap the asparagus, so the rough ends break off (you can use these for homemade vegetable broth!), slice your tomatoes in half, and chop the basil.
+Use two hands to snap the asparagus, so the rough ends break off (you can save the ends to make homemade vegetable broth!), slice your tomatoes in half, chop the basil, and shred the cheese (if need be).

 • On one side of a large 26 x 18 inch baking sheet, spread the asparagus out in a single layer, avoiding any stalks overlapping one another.
 On the other side of the baking sheet, place the tomatoes, sliced side up, again in a single layer.